Climate Smart Agriculture (to feed the world)

 It’s believed that around one in every 11 people go to bed hungry each night, that’s around a third of the world’s population.
 The world’s hungriest countries at present are Haiti, Mali, Sudan, South Sudan and the Occupied Palestinian Territories.

-Although many developing countries face deep challenges from poverty and hunger (often caused by war and freak weather due to climate change), just ‘throwing money at big charity’ is not the answer.
+Although many Global South countries face deep challenges from poverty and hunger (often caused by war and freak weather due to climate change), just ‘throwing money at big charity’ is not the answer.
 The good news is that there are more effective and empowering ways to help.

-From choosing Fair Trade food and drink, to giving directly to people (without big charities), you can support plant-based food charities and companies that donate to solar charities, which helps to stop deforestation and dangerous expensive kerosene fuel.
+From choosing Fair Trade food and drink, to giving directly to people (without big charities), you can do something to help!

 Africans don’t want to rely on westerners, they want to grow food on their own land.
 Climate smart agriculture does this, by supporting seeds and training for drought-tolerant crops and rainwater harvesting, to restore desert to lush land to grow healthy food at little cost.